-On December 6, 2022, the Company entered into a senior indenture agreement, and Senior Secured Convertible Notes due December 6, 2025 ("Senior Convertible Notes"), with an aggregate principal amount of \$16.96 million, pursuant to the senior securities purchase agreement, dated August 26, 2022.
-In connection with the closing of this Senior Convertible Notes offering, the Company issued 36,469 shares of common stock and 169,597 warrants to purchase common stock.
-The "Senior Convertible Notes Warrants" entitle the note holders to purchase shares of common stock of the Company, subject to adjustment, at a purchase price per share of \$11.50.
+On December 6, 2022, the Company entered into the Indenture for Senior Secured Convertible Notes due December 6, 2025, dated December 6, 2022 by and among the Company, ProSomnus Holdings and ProSomnus Sleep Technologies, as guarantors, and Wilmington Trust, National Association, as trustee and collateral agent (as amended, the "Senior Indenture"), and issued Senior Secured Convertible Notes, due December 6, 2025 (the "Existing Senior Convertible Notes"), with an aggregate principal amount of \$16.96 million, pursuant to the senior securities purchase agreement, dated August 26, 2022.
+In connection with the closing of the offering of the Existing Senior Convertible Notes, the Company issued 36,469 shares of Common Stock and 169,597 warrants (the "Existing Senior Convertible Notes Warrants") to purchase Common Stock.
+The Existing Senior Convertible Notes Warrants entitle the note holders to purchase shares of Common Stock, subject to adjustment, at a purchase price per share of \$11.50.
 The debt bears interest at 9% per annum.
 Interest is payable in cash quarterly.

-On June 29, 2023, the Company entered into the first supplemental indenture which amended the senior indenture agreement.
-The amendment, amongst other things, (i) effects certain changes to the minimum EBITDA and minimum revenue financial covenants (ii) requires mandatory redemption of the Senior Convertible Notes in consecutive quarterly installments equal to \$847,990 in the aggregate on January 1, April 1, July 1 and October 1 of each year, commencing October 1, 2024, until the earlier of the maturity date of the Senior Convertible Notes or the date the Senior Convertible Notes are no longer outstanding, and (iii) corrects an error in the definition of Conversion Rate.
+On June 29, 2023, the Company entered into the First Supplemental Indenture, dated as of June 29, 2023, by and among the Company, ProSomnus Holdings and ProSomnus Sleep Technologies, as guarantors, and Wilmington Trust, National Association (the "First Senior Supplemental Indenture").
+The First Senior Supplemental Indenture, among other things, (i) effects certain changes to the minimum EBITDA and minimum revenue financial covenants (ii) requires mandatory redemption of the Existing Senior Convertible Notes in consecutive quarterly installments equal to \$847,990 in the aggregate on January 1, April 1, July 1 and October 1 of each year, commencing October 1, 2024, until the earlier of the maturity date of the Existing Senior Convertible Notes or the date the Existing Senior Convertible Notes are no longer outstanding, and (iii) corrects an error in the definition of Conversion Rate.